micahjsmith/website/content/blog/evaluating-the-impact-of-mentorship-programs.md

 Together with several other student leaders and many volunteers, we have recently wrapped up our first year.
 I encourage you to learn more about our program by reading our [launch post](https://www.thrive-eecs.mit.edu/news-eecs-gaap-launch) or [the press coverage from MIT News](https://news.mit.edu/2020/gaap-mentorship-encourages-underrepresented-students-eecs-1013).
 Our program is one of many that have been sprouting up around the US in computer science departments and others, and there is a long history of mentorship programs in many academic arenas.

 **Today, I want to write about one technical problem that arises in mentorship programs.
-That is, do they work?**
+That is, do they work?
+And can we provide a method to answer this question quantitatively.**

 ### Do they work?